In The Beginning

 "And the earth was without form and void; and darkness was on the face of the deep."
 Scientists now have evidence indicating, that the elements, composing our planet are formed during the violent death of stars.
 Star-dust compares favorably to the Bible's description of the early earth.
 It could have been star-dust, drifting through the universe as cosmic dust, without form and void.
 Many scientists also believe there was no visual light emitted in the early universe.
 The Bible also makes a very profound statement about that very thing, at this point, when it says "And darkness was on the face of the deep".
 This statement is very different from simply saying, "It was dark".
 I believe our scientific understanding of how light was trapped agrees very favorably with that statement.
 The timing corresponds favorably also.

 "And the Spirit of God moved upon the face of the waters."
-I believe this describes God's supernatural intervention, to make sure the quantity of water was enough to support the requirements for the type of life He intended to create, as the earth congealed into a sphere.
+I believe this is a very brief description of God's supernatural intervention, to identify vastly scattered sources of water and cause those sources, partly through the forces of gravity, to start moving within close proximity to clouds of elemental matter which were forming the earth, as it congealed into the shape of a sphere.
 Some scientists now believe the earth's mass grew larger, as enormous showers of meteors, which have been proven to contain around 5% water showered it's surface.
 They also believe during this period of the earth's development, that its surface cooled from around 6000 degrees to 200 degrees, allowing water to collect on the surface as a liquid.
 However, there are no good scientific explanations for why the earth has way more than its share of water, compared to other planets.
-The phrase, "Moving on the face of the waters" I believe, was God's supernatural identification and tagging of water sources for earth's development.
+Again, I say, the phrase, "Moving on the face of the waters" was God's supernatural identification and tagging of water sources for earth's development.
 God orchestrated many delicate actions in very precise timing and proportions, to direct the formation of the earth's environment, some natural, and some supernatural, to produce a symphony of intelligent design.
 I believe the arrival of water on the planet in the correct proportion was the result of one of his supernatural actions.
 First, He identified (the face of waters) sources of water and then caused (God moved) them to come together on planet earth.

 "Then God said let there be light, and there was light.
 And God saw the light, that it was good; and God divided the light from the darkness.
 God called the light day, and the darkness He called night."
-I believe this describes the period of the earth’s development, as it compressed, began to spin and entered into what was initially an unsteady orbit around the sun.
-Light from the sun, which had already been created during an earlier period, grew brighter as the earth came closer, and darkness would have been divided from light as the earth began to spin.
+I believe this describes the instant that the density of the cosmos decreased enough to allow light to shine forth.
+As matter forming earth became more compressed into the shape of a sphere, it began to spin and entered into what was initially an unsteady orbit around the sun.
+The sun would have formed earlier, from a much larger mass of matter, large enough to have had sufficient forces of gravity to set off an atomic chain reaction at its core.
+Light from the sun grew brighter, as the earth came closer, and darkness would have been divided from light as the earth began to spin.
 This would have been the beginning of light and dark periods on the earth, but the earth would not have been in the stable orbit that exists today, and would not have been tilted on its axis as it is today.
 Most scientists do not believe the moon was in its present day location and orbit around the earth during this period that the Bible is describing here.
 Notice that the Bible does not mention the moon or sun either, in its description of events here.

 "So the evening and the morning were the first day."
 The Bible makes it perfectly clear that God's measurement of time is not like our measurement of time.
 (Psalms 90:4, 2 Peter 3:8) We must keep in mind that all things are possible with God.
 Job came to the realization that God can do anything and we must come to that same conclusion, if we are to experience the fullness of His presence in our lives, while sojourning here on earth.
 Since there was no man around to witness the events I am discussing here, there can only be theories on the length of time it took for the events, described here, to take place.
 I believe it is foolish for Christians to argue about this.